What is the petition about?

 We have worked well with NICE on other projects – they are, for example, responsible for the clinical guidelines for health and social professionals on MND care.

-But we disagree with their position on tofersen.
+But we disagreed with their position on tofersen.

 Can my MP do anything?

-The role of MPs in this situation is therefore limited.
-But we will be asking them to share their support for the issue and the petition on social media, and we will be briefing them on tofersen at the meeting of the All-Party Parliamentary Group on MND in November 2024.
+The role of MPs in this situation was therefore limited.
+But we have asked them to share their support for the issue and the petition on social media and will still brief them on tofersen at the meeting of the All-Party Parliamentary Group on MND in November 2024.

-If you also have a good relationship with your MP, contact us on [email protected] or 02038758910 and we can provide you with a briefing to share with them.
+We will continue to keep MPs updated on progress.
+If you have a good relationship with your MP, contact us at [email protected] or 02038758910, and we can provide you with a briefing to share with them.

 I have MND.
 Can I take tofersen?